 In 1982, Moroles received the prestigious Awards in the Visual Arts Fellowship for which his works were included in a two-year traveling museum exhibition which originated at the Museum of Contemporary Art in Chicago, Illinois.
 During this period, Moroles began making large-scale works such as his 22-foot-tall sculpture fountain, titled "Floating Mesa Fountain" for the Albuquerque Museum in New Mexico.

-Moroles' largest single work is the 1991 site sculpture, the "Houston Police Officers Memorial."
-Comprised of granite and an earthen stepped pyramid surrounded by four equal inverted stepped pyramids excavated from the ground, the sculpture spans 120 feet by 120 feet.
+Among his accomplishments include the National Endowment for the Arts Matching Grant for his environmental installation of 45 sculptural elements and fountains for the Birmingham Botanical Gardens in Alabama.
+Moroles' largest single work is the 1991 site sculpture, the "Houston Police Officers Memorial,” which is comprised of granite and an earthen stepped pyramid surrounded by four equal inverted pyramids excavated from the ground.
+This sculpture spans 120 feet by 120 feet.

 Many of Moroles' pieces are interactive as he extracts the stone's hidden aspects such as transparency, movement or sound.
 His legacy lives on through his recognized public art installations as he passed away on June 15, 2015.